anagha-microsoft/databricks-workshops/general-workshop/ReadMe.md

 ## Azure pre-requisites:
 A subscription with at least $200 credit for a continuous 10-14 hours of usage.<br>

-## 1. Module 01-Primer (Scala):
+## 1. Module 01-Primer:
 This module covers basics of integrating with Azure Data Services from Spark on Azure Databricks in batch mode and with structured streaming.<br>

 ![primer](images/1.png)

 At the end of this module, you will know how to provision, configure, and integrate from Spark with-<br>
-1. Azure storage - blob storage and ADLS gen2; Includes Databricks Delta as well<br>
+1. Azure storage - blob storage, ADLS gen1 and ADLS gen2; Includes Databricks Delta as well<br>
-2. Azure Event Hub - publish and subscribe, with structured streaming; Includes Databricks Delta<br>
+2. Azure Event Hub - publish and subscribe in batch and with structured streaming; Includes Databricks Delta<br>
-3. HDInsight Kafka - publish and subscribe, with structured streaming<br>
+3. HDInsight Kafka - publish and subscribe in batch and with structured streaming; Includes Databricks Delta<br>
 4. Azure SQL database - read/write primer in batch and structured streaming<br>
 5. Azure SQL datawarehouse - read/write primer in batch and structured streaming<br>
-6. Azure Cosmos DB - read/write primer in batch and structured streaming; Includes structured streaming aggregation computation<br>
+6. Azure Cosmos DB (core API - SQL API/document oriented) - read/write primer in batch and structured streaming; Includes structured streaming aggregation computation<br>
-7. PowerBI - basics of integration and visualization<br>
+7. Azure Data Factory - automating Spark notebooks in Azure Databricks with Azure Data Factory version 2<br>
+8. Azure Key Vault for secrets management<br>

-The Chicago crimes dataset is leveraged in the lab.
+The Chicago crimes dataset is leveraged in the lab.<br>

-## 2. Module 02-Data engineering workshop (Scala):
+## 2. Module 02-Data engineering workshop:
 This is a *batch focused* module and covers building blocks of standing up a data engineering pipeline.
 The [NYC taxi dataset](http://www.nyc.gov/html/tlc/html/about/trip_record_data.shtml) (yellow and green taxi trips) is leveraged in the labs.
 <br>
 ![primer](images/2.png)